Is this policy applicable globally?

 Do news publishers have restrictions?

 Yes, ads promoted by news publishers may not include advocacy for or against topics or advertisers covered under our Political Content Policy.
 In addition to Twitter Ads policies, news exempt advertisers must comply with applicable laws regarding disclosure and content requirements, eligibility restrictions, and blackout dates for the countries where they advertise.
+Advertisers exempted prior to this policy change in November 2019 do not need to apply again and may operate as usual.

 Does the monthly unique visitors (MUV) threshold vary per country?